Upper Dolpo Trekking Highlights

 Upper Dolpo Trekking Permit

-To learn about the Upper Dolpo Trekking Permit, let’s discuss Free Individual Trekking (FIT) and Restricted Area Trekking (RIT).
+To know about Upper Dolpo Trekking Permit, let’s discuss Free Individual Trekking (FIT) and Restricted Area Trekking (RIT).
 You can make FIT towards the Nepal trekking region which doesn’t have any restricted areas while RIT is a rule-bound package.

 If you want to explore the genuine natural and cultural assets of such a place, you need a special permit.
 Talking about Upper Dolpo trek permits, you are supposed to have: